impacthubist/innovation-hackathon-2020/README.md

 a link to a repository containing your project (e.g. an integration or plugin), or a short, 1-2 paragraph description of your work.
 Submit your changes as a pull request.
 If other members worked with you on the project, please make sure to include that in your pull request description.

+read me file in the repository should include the following:
+The challenge you have chosen
+A description of your project/solution (1-2 paragraph description that includes its features, how it can be implemented to the existing business model etc.)
+How to install/run/setup your project/solution

 # Things to know
 1 - Participants from the community who submit a Hackathon project will receive a Mattermost swag bag!